animator/learn-python/contrib/ds-algorithms/sorting-algorithms.md

 In computer science, a sorting algorithm takes a collection of items and arranges them in a specific order.
 This order is usually determined by comparing the items using a defined rule.

-## Real Life Example of Sorting
+Real Life Example of Sorting

 - Sorting a deck of cards
 - Sorting names in alphabetical order
 - Sorting a list of items, etc.

-# Some common sorting techniques
+Some common sorting techniques:

-# 1. Bubble Sort
+## 1. Bubble Sort

 Bubble sort is a basic sorting technique that iteratively steps through a list, comparing neighboring elements.
 If elements are out of order, it swaps them.
 While easy to understand, bubble sort becomes inefficient for large datasets due to its slow execution time.